alexanderameye/prefab-painter/README.md

 ## Palettes

-Palettes function like 'painting presets'.
-You could for example create a 'Forest Palette' that contains 3 different types of trees.
+Palettes are 'painting presets'.
+You can for example create a 'Forest Palette' that contains 3 different types of trees.
-You can import/export these palettes into the prefab brush.

-> Right Mouse Click in Project window -> Prefab Painter -> Create Palette

-> In Prefab Painter window select palette and click "Import"
+You can manage your palettes using the palette toolbar.
+You can use the 'Load' button to load a custom palette from your project folder, or you can create a new palette by clicking 'palettes>New Palette'.
+After you've edited a palette, don't forget to save it.

+![] (palettes.gif)

 # Compatibility
 This tool has been tested with Unity 2018.3.0f2.